Cessna 172: Variants

 The Cessna 172S was introduced in 1998 and is powered by a Lycoming IO-360-L2A producing 180 hp.
 The maximum engine rpm was increased from 2,400 rpm to 2,700 rpm resulting in a 20 hp increase over the "R" model.
 As a result, the maximum takeoff weight was increased to 2550 lb.
 This model is marketed under the name Skyhawk SP, although the Type Certification data sheet specifies it is a 172S.

-The 172S is built primarily for the private owner-operator and is, in its later years, offered with the Garmin G1000 avionics package and leather seats as standard equipment.
+The 172S was built primarily for the private owner-operator and is, in the early 2000s, was offered with the Garmin G1000 avionics package and leather seats as standard equipment.

 As of 2009, the 172S model was the only Skyhawk model in production.

-Variants under 175 type certificate

-As the Cessna 175 Skylark had gained a reputation for poor engine reliability, Cessna attempted to regain sales by rebranding the aircraft as a variant of the 172.
-Several later 172 variants, generally those with higher-than-standard engine power or gross weight, were built under the 175 type certificate although most did not use the unpopular Continental GO-300-E engine from the 175.